SunTT-DOC/PremPS/Datasets/S921/README.md

 <font size=4>

-**S921.txt** is the independent test set for parameterizing PremPS model and it contains 921 single mutations from 54 proteins.
+**S921.txt** is the independent test set used to comparing PremPS with four other methods of INPS3D, PoPMuSiC, FoldX and mCSM.

-**RS824.txt** is the subset of S921 that can be mapped to multiple protein structures.
+**RS824.txt** is the redundant dataset of S824.
+S824 is the subset of S921 that can be mapped to multiple protein structures.

-**MS824.txt** is the results of S824 using homology modeled structures.
+**MS824.txt** is the 3D modelling dataset of S824.

 **Selected Structures.rar** is the crystal structures in S921.